Chamonix Ski Areas

 Total Ski Area: Around 28km.

-The skiing area is anchored around the mighty Aiguille Verte mountain, which reaches a dizzying height of 4,122 meters.
-This colossal massif stands guard over Les Grand Montets, casting an awe inspiring silhouette against the Alpine skyline.
-However, the skiing area itself spans an elevation range from 1235 meters at the Argentière village level to 3300 meters at its uppermost point.
-It boasts a respectable vertical drop of about 2065 meters, offering thrilling descents for skilled skiers and snowboarders.
+Geographically, Les Grand Montets is located at 45.9749° N, 6.9253° E. This incredible destination is anchored around the mighty Aiguille Verte mountain, rising to a staggering 4,122 meters.
+The entire skiing area spans an elevation range from 1235 meters at Argentière village to 3300 meters at its peak, offering a thrilling vertical drop of about 2065 meters, perfect for skilled skiers and snowboarders.

-One of the highlights of Les Grand Montets is the Argentière Glacier run, which takes full advantage of the impressive vertical drop and is often coated with a fresh blanket of powder.
-However, it is an ungroomed, unpatrolled route and is recommended only for advanced skiers with avalanche training and equipment.
-There are a variety of other runs too, catering to different skill levels.
+One of the highlights of Les Grand Montets is the Argentière Glacier run.
+This challenging route takes full advantage of the remarkable vertical drop and is often covered with a fresh blanket of powder.
+However, it’s essential to note that it’s an ungroomed and unpatrolled route, suitable only for advanced skiers with avalanche training and equipment.
+The skiing area also boasts a variety of other runs catering to different skill levels.

-The base level of Les Grand Montets is characterized by the village of Argentière.
-There, you’ll find plenty of amenities, including car parking.
-As it’s a popular destination, parking can get busy during the peak season.
-It’s advisable to arrive early in the day to secure a spot.
-You may also find paid parking lots in the village that offer more space and are often less crowded.
+The base of Les Grand Montets is the charming village of Argentière, where you’ll find numerous amenities, including parking facilities.
+Since it’s a popular destination, parking can get busy during peak seasons so arriving early is advisable to secure a spot.
+Alternatively, you’ll find paid parking in the village, providing more space and often less crowding.

-For those who appreciate a good après-ski experience, Les Grand Montets does not disappoint.
-Mountainside restaurants dot the area, offering warm and inviting spaces to rest and refuel after a day on the slopes.
-The Restaurant du Lognan is a notable mention, located at the mid-station of the Grands Montets cable car.
-It offers a mix of quick snacks and hearty meals to cater to skiers’ varying appetites.
-Its sun soaked terrace is a perfect spot to take in the breathtaking mountain views.
+For those who appreciate a good après-ski experience, Les Grand Montets won’t disappoint.
+Mountainside restaurants are scattered throughout the area, offering warm and inviting spaces to rest and refuel after a day on the slopes.
+A notable mention is the Restaurant du Lognan, located at the mid-station of the Grands Montets cable car.
+It offers a mix of quick snacks and hearty meals, catering to a range of skiers’ appetites.
+Its sun-soaked terrace is the perfect spot to take in breathtaking mountain views.

-Visitors to Les Grand Montets will also find ski schools, equipment rental shops, and guide services at the base level, making it an accommodating area for beginners and those looking to improve their skills.
-The unique blend of natural beauty, challenging terrain, and excellent facilities have made Les Grand Montets a legendary site in the skiing world.
+Visitors to Les Grand Montets will find ski schools, equipment rental shops and guide services at the base level.
+This makes it an accommodating area for beginners and those looking to improve their skills.
+The unique blend of natural beauty, challenging terrain, and excellent facilities has made Les Grand Montets a legendary site in the skiing world.

-However, as with any popular outdoor recreational site, it’s important to check the local regulations and guidelines, weather conditions, and lift operation schedules before planning a trip to Les Grand Montets.
+As with any popular outdoor recreational site, it’s crucial to check local regulations, weather conditions and lift operation schedules before planning a trip to Les Grand Montets.
 The area’s offerings and conditions can vary greatly depending on the time of year and environmental factors.

 Where to ski in Chamonix